prabhuignoto/smart-tagz/README.md

 ### Auto Suggest

-Whe set to true, the autosuggest prop suggests values in a dropdown.
-You also need to set the sources prop for this to work.
-The sources prop can be an Array of strings.
+Whe set to `true`, the `autosuggest` prop suggests values in a dropdown.
+You also need to set the `sources` prop for this to work.
+The `sources` prop can be an Array of strings.

 ```sh
  <smart-tagz